trevorcampbell/dynamic-means/README.md

 To run the example, first make sure liblpsolve is installed (required for label accuracy computations):

     sudo apt-get install liblpsolve55-dev

+make sure liblpsolve55.so (not liblpsolve55.a) is located in your /usr/lib/ folder when the installation is complete, and if it is not, move it to that location.
+If you compile against the static library (.a), you will get linker errors about undefined references to dlclose, dlopen, colamd_*, etc.

 Navigate to the `examples` folder to compile and run the example for Dynamic Means: